Amazon Prime Day is returning for another year.

 Since debuting in 2015, Prime Day has occurred in July.
 However, last year, as the COVID-19 health crisis took hold, the e-commerce behemoth delayed the event until October.
 It marked the first time Prime Day took place in the company’s fourth quarter, which also includes two of the year’s biggest shopping days, Black Friday and Cyber Monday, as well as served as the unofficial kickoff to the holiday shopping season.
 (Big-box rivals Walmart and Target also launched their respective Big Save and Deal Days events to compete.)

-Late last week, in the retailer’s first-quarter earnings conference call with analysts, SVP and CFO Brian Olsavsky confirmed that Prime Day will occur in the second quarter.
+Early May, in the retailer’s first-quarter earnings conference call with analysts, SVP and CFO Brian Olsavsky revealed that Prime Day will occur in the second quarter.
 This three-month period starts in April and ends on the last day of June, which would make the event earlier than it has ever been for Amazon.

-“Prime Day is also a great opportunity for our selling partners to reach more customers and will make supporting small businesses a big focus again this year,” Olsavsky said.
+“Prime Day is also a great opportunity for our selling partners to reach more customers and will make supporting small businesses a big focus again this year,” Olsavsky said last month in the conference call.
 He added that the date change was made due to “a number of factors,” including the Olympics, which was initially slated for summer 2020 but has been postponed to July this year.
 “July is a big vacation month,” he added.
 “It might be better … for customers, sellers and vendors to experiment with a different time period.
 We experimented the other way, obviously, in 2020 by moving it into October, but we believe that it might be a better timing later in Q2, so that’s what we’re testing this year.”

 How long will it last?

-In the conference call, Olsavsky shared that Prime Day would span two days.
+In the conference call, Olsavsky shared that Prime Day would span two days — from midnight PT on June 21 through June 22.

-Last year, shoppers across the United States were able to take advantage of the 48-hour event, as well as those in countries including the United Kingdom, Mexico, Japan, Italy, Germany, France, the United Arab Emirates, Spain, Singapore, Luxembourg, the Netherlands, Belgium, Austria, Canada, Australia and China.
-Consumers in Turkey and Brazil were also invited to participate for the first time in 2020.
+Shoppers across the United States were able to take advantage of the 48-hour event, as well as those in the United Kingdom, the United Arab Emirates, Turkey, Spain, Singapore, Saudi Arabia, Portugal, Netherlands, Mexico, Luxembourg, Japan, Italy, Germany, France, China, Brazil, Belgium, Austria, and Australia.

 What deals will be offered?

-Shoppers will be able to score deals on items across several categories including apparel and footwear, with the sales on tech and electronics often serving as the event’s main attraction.
+Shoppers will be able to score deals on more than 2 million items across several categories including apparel and footwear, as well as home decor and appliances, books, toys and games, automotive and everyday essentials, with sales on tech and electronics often serving as the event’s main attraction.

 Do you have to be a Prime member to shop the deals?